cryptiumlabs/backerei/README.md

 Bäckerei is tooling that we wrote for the Cryptium Tezos Bäckerei.
 At a high level it manages the payments from us, the baker, to our delegators.
 Bäckerei is initialised with a TZ1 address which is used for baking.
-Then it connects to a full-node and scans the entire transaction history to determine who the delegators are and how much they should get paid.
+When run, it connects to a full-node and scans the entire transaction history to determine who the delegators are and how much they should get paid.
 Note that this full-node must be trusted.

 You can check out all the configuration options in `$HOME/.backerei.yaml`.
-It allows you to set your fee, the url of your full-node, etc.
+You can set your fee, the RPC URL of your full node, etc.

-But the best part is that it outputs a simple json database file.
+When run, Bäckerei reads and updates a simple JSON database file.
 You can see ours [here](https://github.com/cryptiumlabs/library/blob/master/validation-records/tezos/db.json).
-All your delegators can use that file to check whether they have been paid correctly and most of all it allows you to build cool front-ends on it like [this one](https://tezos.cryptium.ch/dashboard).
+All your delegators can use that file to check whether they have been paid correctly, and on top of it you can build front-ends on it like [this one](https://tezos.cryptium.ch/dashboard).

-It also allows you to specify a different payout address.
+Bäckerei also allows you to specify a different payout address.
 This means that you can pay from a KT1 account on a separate server instead of having to pay directly from your Nano Ledger S.

+Note that Bäckerei calculates *idealized* payouts, not *realized* payouts.
+On-chain and off-chain delegators will be paid according to what your baker would have made if you had successfully baked and endorsed all scheduled blocks and endorsement slots (plus realized fees).
+This is roughly equivalent to insuring liveness.

 ### Usage